Welcome to my blog

 Is it time to stop getting certified in your field?

-The Struggles with Certification in the IT Industry In the IT field, certifications often appear to be the golden ticket and in many cases the fast track to success.
+In the IT field, certifications often appear to be the golden ticket and in many cases the fast track to success.
 They signal expertise, validate skills, and provide a sense of accomplishment.
 However, the heavy reliance on certifications in the industry brings a host of challenges, and many professionals, like myself, find themselves questioning the value, timing, and necessity of these credentials.
-Lets explore the psychology of certifications, the phenomenon of over-certification, and the impact on career progression, including managerial and mentorship...
+This has led to a culture where some individuals prioritize certification over hands-on experience, while others feel pressured to constantly update their credentials to remain relevant.

 Lessons Learned: Build a strong foundation.
 Lessons learned from an IT Entrepreneur on how to build an ideal, converting, MSP in 2025